margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of country.
 America is a story of struggles.
 America is a story of education.
+America is a story of adventure.
+America is a story of danger.
+America is a story of wholeness.

 America is a country of beliefs.
 America is a country of music.